zydezu/ModernX/README.md

 Like the built-in script, some buttons may accept multiple mouse actions, here is a list:

 > [!NOTE]
-> Middle clicking performs the same function as `Shift+left click`, allowing for one handed use
+> Middle clicking performs the same function as `Shift+left mouse button`, allowing for one handed use

 ### Title